-Pursuant to CMMC Sections 13-28(B) and 13-200.93(c)(1), subject to the approval of the Planning Commission, a CUP is required for the establishment of cannabis retail storefronts and non-storefronts (delivery) in a commercial zone.
-The subject site is located within a commercial zone (C1 - Local Business District) where commercial development is specifically allowed to include retail storefronts.
-The property is located on one of the City's primary commercial corridors and generally surrounded by other commercial uses.
-Pursuant to the CMMC, cannabis retail storefronts are subject to extensive regulation (as specifically described in this report).
+Pursuant to Costa Mesa Municipal Code (CMMC) Sections 13-28(B) and 13-200.93(c)(1), subject to the approval of the Planning Commission, a CUP is required for the establishment of cannabis retail storefronts and non-storefronts (delivery) in a commercial zone.
+The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts.
+The property is located on one of the City's primary commercial corridors and is generally surrounded by commercial uses.
+Pursuant to the CMMC, cannabis retail storefronts are conditionally permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
-Pursuant to the CMMC, the approval of a CUP requires that the Planning Commission make findings related to neighborhood compatibility, health and safety and land use compatibility.
-The analysis regrading CUP findings is provided further below in this report.
-Lastly, staff has drafted specific conditions of approval, included in the Resolution, to ensure site-specific land use compatibility.